Contracts & Grants: Direct Costs

 Each of these miscellaneous costs should be listed separately and include sufficient detail.

-- **Changes to this Category in the Uniform Guidance** Publication expenses may be charged to a Federal Award after the period of performance but before the end of the 90-day closeout period.
+- Publication expenses may be charged to a Federal Award after the period of performance but before the end of the 90-day closeout period.
 This includes 1) publication costs for electronic and print media, including distribution, promotion, and general handling provided these costs are identifiable to a particular cost objective and 2) page charges for professional journal publications provided the publications report work supported by the federal government and the charges are levied impartially on all items published by the journal.

 - Printing costs